War of the Two Pedros

+The War of the Two Peters (La Guerra de los Dos Pedros, Guerra dels dos Peres), also known as the Castilian–Aragonese War of 1356–1369, was fought from 1356 to 1369 between the crowns of Castile and Aragon.
+The conflict was a struggle between two claimants to the throne of Castile, Peter of Castile and Peter IV of Aragon.
+The former Peter was supported by England and several English nobles led by Edward III and his son, while the latter Peter was supported by France.
+The conflict also brought in the involvement of the kingdoms of Navarre and Portugal.
+The war resulted in Aragon gaining the upper hand, but it also devastated its economy that was already reeling from the effects of the Black Death.

 Background

 At the beginning of the fourteenth century, Castile was suffering from unrest caused by its civil war, which was fought between the local and allied forces of the reigning king, Peter of Castile, and his half-brother Henry of Trastámara over the right to the crown.

 Peter IV of Aragon supported Henry of Trastámara.
 Henry was also supported by the French commander Bertrand du Guesclin and his "free companies" of troops.
 Peter of Castile was supported by the English.
 The War of the Two Peters can thus be considered an extension of the wider Hundred Years' War as well as the Castilian Civil War.

 Peter of Castile sought to claim the Kingdom of Valencia, which included parts of Murcia, Elche, Alicante, and Orihuela.
 Peter of Aragon wished to dominate the Mediterranean in opposition to Castile and Castile's ally Genoa.

 A naval incident between the two powers had already caused tension: Catalan galleys, armed by Mossèn Francesc de Perellós, who had letters of marque from the Aragonese king, aided France against England, and also managed to capture two Genoese ships at Sanlúcar de Barrameda.
 Genoa was an ally of Castile.
 Peter of Castile, leading the Castilian fleet, caught up to Perellós at Tavira but was unable to capture him.